stevekinney/stevekinney.net/src/courses/figma/auto-layout.md

 ![](../../assets/figma-auto-layout-click-to-resize-padding.gif)

-## Responsive Design

-With auto layout, creating responsive designs becomes a lot more straightforward.
-By defining constraints and using auto layout strategically, you can ensure that your design adapts elegantly across different devices, from desktops to mobile phones.

-auto layout provides flexibility, enabling elements to shrink, grow, or stay fixed based on their content.
-Whether you're dealing with buttons that need to adjust to text length or lists that vary in content size, auto layout ensures your design remains cohesive.

 ## Accounting for Strokes

 When determining the size of objects for auto layout, strokes are not considered, so they do not impact the parent frame or other nearby elements.